Rutland and Stamford (UK Parliament constituency)

-Rutland and Stamford was a county constituency comprising the area centred on the town of Stamford in Lincolnshire, and the county of Rutland.
-It returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, using the first-past-the-post voting system.
+Rutland and Stamford is a county constituency comprising the area of Lincolnshire centred on the town of Stamford; the county of Rutland; and also parts of rural Leicestershire, making it a very unusual parliamentary constituency in that it spans three counties.
+It returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, using the first-past-the-post voting system.
+Since the 2024 general election, the Member of Parliament for Rutland and Stamford has been Alicia Kearns.

+History

-The constituency was created for the 1918 general election, and abolished for the 1983 general election.
+The constituency was originally created for the 1918 general election, and abolished for the 1983 general election.
 It was succeeded by the Rutland and Melton and Stamford and Spalding constituencies.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was re-established for the 2024 general election.

 Boundaries

+Historic

 1918–1950: The administrative county of Rutland, the Municipal Borough of Stamford, the Urban District of Bourne, the Rural Districts of Bourne and Uffington, and part of the Rural District of Grantham.

 1950–1983: The administrative county of Rutland, the Municipal Borough of Stamford, the Urban District of Bourne, the Rural District of South Kesteven, and parts of the Rural Districts of East Kesteven and West Kesteven.

+Current

+The re-established constituency is composed of the following (as they existed on 1 December 2020):